JorjaFox/library/themes/astra/README.md

-# Utility Pro
+# Astra

-Take Utility Pro for WP and put it on Hugo
+Take Astra for WP and put it on Hugo